qcc4cp/qcc/README.md

 ```

 ## Run
-To test for correct installation, go to `src/lib` and run:
+To build the library and test for correct installation, go to `src/lib` and run:

 ```
+    bazel build all
     bazel test ...

+    # Make sure xgates was built properly:
     bazel run circuit_test
 ```